Killegray

 Killegray is an island in the Sound of Harris in the Outer Hebrides of Scotland.

 Geography

 Situated in the Sound of Harris, a channel of water between North Uist and the Isle of Harris, Killegray is approximately 1+1/2 mi long.

 The south end of the island is nearly all deep uncultivated moss.
 There is better cultivated land at the north.

 History

 Rubha Claidhe in the north is the site of a ruined chapel, Teampull na h-Annait, which may be the origin of the island's name.

-Currently uninhabited, the island was occupied by a family of around three to five people from 1861 to 1931.
-Two people were temporarily living on the island when the 1971 census was taken.

-The 19th-century Killegray House, the only house on the island was renovated as holiday accommodation in 1991.
+The island was occupied by a family of around three to eight people from 1841 to 1931.
+Two people were living on the island when the 1971 census was taken.
+The 19th-century Killegray House, the only house on the island, was renovated as holiday accommodation in 1991.
+No inhabitants were recorded as living there in 2011, but in the census of 2022 a population of one was returned.

 Wildlife

 The shallow waters and reefs are a rich breeding ground for velvet crabs and lobsters.